jar398/cldiff/doc/user-guide.md

 The 'diff' operation generates a single CSV file that is intended to be human readable.
 Each row gives information about a node (taxon) in the merged taxonomy.

-I continue to experiment with the columns quite a bit but as of 5 August the diff report has these columns:
+I continue to experiment with the columns quite a bit but as of 2020-08-05 the diff report has these columns:

  1. `indent` - shows the hierarchical structure of the merged taxonomy;
     this can be interpreted as specifying the parent pointer of each node (the parent is the closest row going upwards whose indentation is less than that of the current row)
  1. `operation` - `KEEP` (taxon in both low and high priority checklists), `DELETE` (low only), `ADD` (high only)
- 1. The next five columns show either an articulation, or a single low or high priority taxon.
+ 1. The next five columns show either an articulation, or a single low or high priority node.
      * `dom` - domain - the left hand node of the articulation (low priority)
      * `dom id` - the taxonID of the domain
      * `relation` - an RCC-5 relation, defaulting to `=`